conplementAG/azure-aks-kubernetes-workshop/05-application-deployment/02-helm-basics.md

 ### Introduction

-When using helm over k8s, then it is not suggested to do manual changes on the k8s resources as they are surely not recognized by Helm.
+When deploying using Helm, you should not do manual changes on the deployed resources since Helm only tracks changes done through the Helm CLI!

 - https://github.com/helm/helm > Quickstart Guide > Helm Commands